jkittley/anneoutreach/README.md

 latest model.

 First job is to make sure the file system is expanded to use the full capacity of the SD Card
-* Open terminal and type “rasps-config”.
+* Open terminal and type “raspi-config”.
 * Choose the “expand Filesystem” option and reboot the Pi

 Launch command line and run the following to insure the system is up-to-date